Chethan-rao/dodopayments/README.md

 ## Features

 *   User registration and authentication
-*   Transaction creation and management
+*   Transaction creation and management.
+The transactions endpoint has database transactions enabled, so if anything goes wrong, it will be rolled back.

 ## Rate Limiting